OpenDMA/opendma-python-api/README.md

 ## Usage

-The OpenDMA API defines a set of interfaces (ABCs in paython) that need to be implemented by an OpenDMA Adaptor for an actual ECM system -- very similar to database drivers.
+The OpenDMA API defines a set of interfaces (ABCs in python) that need to be implemented by an OpenDMA Adaptor for an actual ECM system -- very similar to database drivers.

 There is a generic [OpenDMA REST Client for Python](https://github.com/OpenDMA/opendma-python-remote) implementing this API on top of the [OpenDMA REST API](https://github.com/OpenDMA/opendma-rest-server/blob/main/opendma-api-spec-070.yaml).
 With the help of REST-ful servers and clients it is possible to bridge programming language and network boundaries.

-You can find multiple examples for Python in the [OpenDMA REST Client for Python](https://github.com/OpenDMA/opendma-python-remote).
+You can find multiple examples for Python in the [OpenDMA REST Client for Python](https://github.com/OpenDMA/opendma-python-remote) repository.

 There is also a complete [OpenDMA Tutorial for Java](https://github.com/OpenDMA/opendma-java-tutorial) showing the basic concepts which apply to Python as well.